aiskov/connect-demo/README.md

 Here are several ideas of task that could be used for practice.

 1. Join data from client table
-2. Create event of status change
+2. Join data form invoice item table
+3. Calculate statistics
-3. Configure backups of events
+4. Configure backups of events
-4. Configure live synchronization with another database
+5. Configure live synchronization with another database
-5. Configure reindexing of events
+6. Configure reindexing of events

 ## Description of the Example